Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 Now go through **AlignedNumbers.java** and change the [CHANGE THIS TO YOUR INFORMATION] text to the proper items.
 There are two items to be changed.
 The CRN # is either 62498, for the Thu. night lab section, or 62499, for the Thu. morning lab section.

-Next, write your code to print out the letter size in `public static void main` between the curly braces.
+Next, write your code to print out the aligned number in `public static String alignNumbers` between the curly braces.

 Once you've written your code run the code by single clicking on **AlignedNumbers.java** in the package explorer and selecting **Run->Run** from the menu or using the keyboard shortcut.
 Examine the output.
 Does it do what you want?
 If not, how can you modify the code to do what you want?